What to look for

 2. Headings and bullets

 Another area where inconsistencies often creep in is chapter headings and subheadings.
 Headings will often feature a combination of sentence and title cases throughout the report.
-This may not seem important but can cause a report to look unprofessional, which will negatively affect your organisation.
+This may not seem important, but it can cause a report to look unprofessional, which will negatively affect your organisation.

 The difference between sentence and title case

-Sentence case and title case are both popular methods for headings.
+Sentence case and title case are both popular heading styles.
 The difference between the two is easy to spot by looking at the first letter of each word.

-Sentence case is written as if it was a regular sentence in body text, with the first word capitalised along with any proper nouns.
+Sentence case is written as if it were a regular sentence in body text, with the first word capitalised along with any proper nouns.

 E.g. The quick brown fox jumped over the lazy dog.